cyber-shah/academics-neu/final-research-PathFinders-Python/Report.md

 - C implementation can be found here [Djikstra in C](c-code/algorithms/Djikstra.h)
 - Python implementation can be found here [Djikstra in Python](algorithms/Dijkstra.py)

+The approach to implementing Djikstra was to leverage a priority queue data structure to store the nodes that were visited.

 # 4 - Theoretical Analysis